 “This is wonderful!” said Bette Peoples, Executive Director of the Grapevine, “I was afraid we would never be able to afford a new phone system, especially as the County had cut our operating budget this year.
 This is going to make reaching us so much easier and smoother!
 Communication is such a vital part of running an organization, especially when you are dealing with people who often do not have their own phones.”

-We are very grateful for this opportunity, presented through The Pittsburgh Foundation, which, since 1945 has been connecting its generous donors with the critical needs of our community.
+Grapevine Center has done so much on a very tight budget, but it is getting more difficult.
+We are thus especially grateful for this opportunity, presented through The Pittsburgh Foundation.
+Since 1945, this amazing organization has been connecting its generous donors with the critical needs of our community.
 In 2017, it awarded $44.5 million in grants to a vast array of non-profit organizations, student scholarships, and medical researchers, based on donor interests and specific purposes of individual funds.